 You can help us increase awareness by sharing these tips with friends and family.
 You can also share these messages on social media using #Best4YouBest4Baby.

 Reach your ideal weight before you get pregnant.
 Babies of overweight mothers have an increased risk of congenital malformations2, and being overweight is associated with having a more difficult labor3.

 Take 400 micrograms (mcg) of folic acid every day.
 Having enough folic acid in your system helps prevent neural tube defects in your baby.
-You can take a daily multivitamin to ensure you are getting enough, and try to eat foods rich in folic acid.
+You can take a daily multivitamin to ensure you are getting enough, and try to eat foods rich in folic acidlink opens in a new window.
 Remember, folic acid is water soluble and leaves your system quickly, so it needs to be replenished every day.

 Discuss medications with your doctor as soon as possible.
 Do not stop taking your medication when you find out you’re pregnant, and do not start taking any new medications-even over the counter-unless your doctor says it’s OK.

 Get your flu shot.
 And, talk to your doctor about making sure you have other vaccines onboard that will protect both you and your baby.
 See New Study Confirms Importance of the Flu Vaccine for more reasons to get your flu shot.

 Kick bad habits.
 Exposure to alcohol, dangerous chemicals from smoking and vaping and drugs not authorized by your doctor are all known to cause major birth defects.
 There has been a sharp increase in Neonatal Abstinence Syndrome (NAS), which is premature birth and drug withdrawal in developing babies, due to the opioid addiction.1